 From my experience working with families in southeast Texas, many people who hire an attorney to start a divorce case often have very different views and expectations about marriage in the early years of the relationship.
-Some folks, I gather, have watched their parents either have strong or weak marriages that have heavily impacted their own view of the institution.
-I would first advise you to take a look at your own family history and to determine if your problems lie more so with bad memories of your childhood rather than with your spouse.
+Some folks, I gather, have watched their parents either have solid or weak marriages that have heavily impacted their view of the institution.
+I would first advise you to look at your family history and determine if your problems lie more so with bad memories of your childhood rather than with your spouse.
 Sometimes it is hard to distinguish between the two.

-Ultimately, when I have spoken with clients who have gone through their divorce they will tell me that their life did not automatically improve just because they got the divorce from their spouse.
-What you may not realize is that your marriage is one where good things happen as well as bad.
+Ultimately, when I have spoken with clients who have gone through their divorce, they will tell me that their life did not automatically improve just because they got the divorce from their spouse.
+What you may not realize is that your marriage is one where good things happen and bad.
 The bad often overshadow the good, but there are likely to be good aspects of your marriage as well.
 A divorce completely throws those good aspects out the window and forces you and your spouse to focus on the negative aspects.

 Seeking outside intervention to strengthen a marriage

-The idea of getting a therapist or counselor involved in your marriage is something that people in generations past did not really do.
-There may have been some outreach to friends or family for advice but rarely were people in a position to be able to consult with a person who works in the field of marriage and family development.
+The idea of getting a therapist or counselor involved in your marriage is something that people in generations past did not do.
+There may have been some outreach to friends or family for advice, but rarely were people in a position to consult with a person who works in the field of marriage and family development.

-From clients that I have worked with in the past, I can tell you that this is changing now.
-Many clients have sought intervention from a counselor or therapist in order to help heal their marriage or at least increase the frequency of helpful communication between husband and wife.
+From clients I have worked with in the past, I can tell you that this is changing now.
+Many clients have sought intervention from a counselor or therapist to help heal their marriage or increase the frequency of helpful communication between husband and wife.

-You may have begun to consider whether or not you should consult with a marriage therapist to help strengthen your own relationship with your spouse.
-However, there are no how-to guides on how to save a marriage or how to consult with a therapist that I am aware of, so I would like to share with you some practical tips on how to meet with a marriage therapist.
+You may have begun to consider whether or not you should consult with a marriage therapist to help strengthen your relationship with your spouse.
+However, there are no how-to guides on how to save a marriage or consult with a therapist that I am aware of, so I would like to share with you some practical tips on meeting with a marriage therapist.

 How many of the therapist's clients are couples going through marital difficulties?
 You can check the internet to see if there are any lists of therapists in your area that can perform this type of service for you and your spouse.
 You may also want to check with your health insurance provider to see if they have the names of any marriage counselors who accept your insurance.

-This is an issue that I have learned comes up with many therapists that people will attempt to seek treatment with.
+Issues like this that I have learned come up with many therapists that people will attempt to seek treatment.
 A good counseling session will focus on you and your spouse as a team, rather than both of you as individuals.
-While your needs as an individual are important if your therapist focuses too much on each of your individual perspectives that may lead to advice tailored towards divorce rather than reconciliation.
+At the same time, your needs as an individual are important if your therapist focuses too much on each of your perspectives that may lead to advice tailored towards divorce rather than reconciliation.

-Whether it is trying to get out of debt or trying to save your marriage, it takes a dual effort from you and your spouse to see to it that this happens.
-One of you working really hard to save money cannot compensate for your spouse going to the mall every evening and buying up clothes left and right.
-Likewise, you could be putting all of your efforts into saving your marriage but if your spouse does not act in the same way then all your efforts will be fruitless.
+Whether trying to get out of debt or trying to save your marriage, it takes a dual effort from you and your spouse to see to it that this happens.
+One of you working hard to save money cannot compensate for your spouse going to the mall every evening and buying up clothes left and right.
+Likewise, you could be putting all of your efforts into saving your marriage, but if your spouse does not act in the same way, then all your efforts will be fruitless.

-It can be frustrating and even demoralizing to be in a marriage that you believe is worth saving but your spouse thinks otherwise.
-At the very least, your spouse may believe your marriage is worth saving but if he or she does nothing to help save it the opposite may as well be true.
+It can be frustrating and even demoralizing to be in a marriage that you believe is worth saving, but your spouse thinks otherwise.
+At the very least, your spouse may think your marriage is worth saving, but if they do nothing to help keep it, the opposite may as well be true.

-Keep in mind that in Texas all it takes is for one spouse to file for divorce.
-It doesn’t matter what their justification is for the divorce- if your spouse wants out of the marriage it will happen as long as the procedural requirements are met.
-It doesn’t matter how hard you have worked to save the relationship or what the circumstances of the divorce actually are.
+Keep in mind that in Texas, all it takes is for one spouse to file for divorce.
+It doesn't matter what their justification is for the divorce- if your spouse wants out of the marriage, it will happen as long as the procedural requirements are met.
+It doesn't matter how hard you have worked to save the relationship or the circumstances of the divorce.